 Local food banks

-In the first few months after escaping, it may feel difficult to even put food on the table.
+In the first few months after escaping, it may feel difficult even to put food on the table.
 There are local food banks throughout America that help feed individuals and families.
 You can Google local food banks in your area or check out Feeding America’s search tool.

 Federal benefit programs can help you get back on your feet after escaping an abusive situation.
-There are programs available to help qualifying families and individuals pay for groceries, healthcare, housing and more.
-Some programs, such as Temporary Assistance for Needy Families (TANF), also offer non-cash benefits like childcare and job training.
+There are programs available to help qualifying families and individuals pay for groceries, health care, housing and more.
+Some programs, such as Temporary Assistance for Needy Families (TANF), also offer noncash benefits like child care and job training.

 Domestic abuse coalitions